SuprDewd/www.akc.is/cv.md

    orders can be viewed as pairs of permutations*, April 2014
 1. Computer Science and Information Science Seminars, University of Otago, *Conway's Napkin Problem*, March 2010
+1. CISeminar, University of Strathclyde, *New directions in permutation patterns*, September 2010
 1. University of Iceland, *Permutations in two new guises*, October 2010
 1. Combinatorics seminar at KTH (Royal Institute of Technology, Stockholm), *(2+2)-free posets, ascent sequences and pattern avoiding